joshuawright11/nd-techclub/02-ControlStructures.md

 let sampleValue = true

 if sampleValue {
-  print("Hello, Carla!") // This will always run since sampleValue is true }
+  print("Hello, Tech Club!") // This will always run since sampleValue is true }
 ```